 - Hold the permit for a minimum of 6 months.

 - Complete 65 hours of supervised motorcycle operation.

-- Complete the Motorcycle Safety Program Basic Rider Course (which includes 15 hours of supervised riding and 5 hours of classroom instruction).
+- Complete the Motorcycle Safety Program Basic Rider Course (which includes 10 hours of supervised riding and 5 hours of classroom instruction).

 When you're ready to take a riding skills test and/or you complete other applicable permit requirements, you can apply for your motorcycle license.